Ananda Prakash Sen

-Ananda Prakash Sen (born 20 September 1923, date of death unknown), often known as A. P. Sen, was an Indian judge who served as a Justice of the Supreme Court of India.
+Ananda Prakash Sen (born 20 September 1923, date of death unknown), often known as A. P. Sen, was a judge of the Supreme Court of India.

 Career

 Sen came from a lawyers' family of Madhya Pradesh.
-He passed from Science College and Law College, Nagpur and started practice in the District Court in 1945.
-With the creation of the Madhya Pradesh High Court, he shifted to Jabalpur in 1956 and practised continuous 21 years on constitutional, civil and taxation matters.
-He became the Advocate General of Madhya Pradesh in June 1966.
-On 7 November 1967 he was elevated as Additional Judge of the Madhya Pradesh High Court and became the permanent Judge in July 1968.
-During the period of the Emergency he was transferred to the Rajasthan High Court as Acting Chief Justice.
-In 1978 he also served as Chief Justice of Madhya Pradesh High Court.
-Justice Sen became the Judge of the Supreme Court of India on 17 July 1978 and retired in September 1988 from his judgeship.
-Justice Sen refused a farewell function at the time of his retirement, becoming the first Indian justice in the history of the Supreme Court to do so.
+He passed from Science College and Law College, Nagpur and started practice in the district court in 1945.
+With the creation of the Madhya Pradesh High Court, he shifted to Jabalpur in 1956 and practised for 21 years in constitutional, civil and taxation matters.
+He became the advocate general of Madhya Pradesh in June 1966.
+On 7 November 1967 he was elevated as additional judge of the Madhya Pradesh High Court and became the permanent judge in July 1968.
+During the period of the Emergency he was transferred to the Rajasthan High Court as acting chief justice.
+In 1978 he also served as chief justice of Madhya Pradesh High Court.
+Sen became the judge of the Supreme Court of India on 17 July 1978 and retired in September 1988 from his judgeship.
+Sen refused a farewell function at the time of his retirement, becoming the first Indian justice in the history of the Supreme Court to do so.
 Sen is deceased.